ccappelle/pyrosim/README.md

 # pyrosim
 A Python Robot Simulator.

-1. For Windows users.
+1. For Windows users:

   Follow the tutorial [here](https://youtu.be/tNGrxDftclA).

-2. For Mac and Linux users (currently not available for Windows):
+2. For Mac and Linux users:

   Run build.sh: